bayegaspard/OpenSetPerf/README.md

 `git clone https://github.com/bayegaspard/OpenSetPerf.git`
 - Download the [Payload-Byte NIDS Dataset](https://github.com/Yasir-ali-farrukh/Payload-Byte/tree/main/Data)
 - Navigate to the root folder and place the downloaded CSV file in the `dataset` folder.
 New structure will be `dataset\Payload_data_CICIDS2017.csv`
-##### Note: If you don't have pip3 installed, you can use the command below to install one.
+- If you don't have pip3 installed, you can use the command below to install one.

 `sudo apt-get install python3-pip
 `